-Option set to - or Take reply-to header as sender/from of email This setting will overwrite the initial FROM to the value used in Reply-To completely.
+Option set to Take reply-to header as sender/from of email.
+This setting will overwrite the initial FROM to the value used in Reply-To completely.

-Option set to Take reply-to header as sender/from of email and use realname of origin from This setting will partially overwrite the initial FROM.
+Option set to - or Take Reply-To header as sender/from of email and use the real name of origin from.
+This setting will partially overwrite the initial FROM.
 It uses the mail address from the Reply-To header and uses the given name of the FROM header, if given.

-Customer selection based on sender and receive list: Default value yes This option decides how Zammad should react if an agent sends a email to it.
+Customer selection based on sender and receiver list: Default value yes This option decides how Zammad should react if an agent sends a email to it.